Sports in California: International sports events

+The Los Angeles Memorial Coliseum hosting the Opening Ceremony of the 1984 Summer Olympics.

+Inside SoFi Stadium in Inglewood during the 2026 FIFA World Cup.

+Outside of Levi’s Stadium during the 2026 FIFA World Cup.
+The stadium is temporarily rebranded as San Francisco Bay Area Stadium for the tournament.

 California has hosted the Olympic Games three times.
 Los Angeles, the largest city in the state, hosted both the 1932 and 1984 Summer Olympics.
 Squaw Valley, California hosted the 1960 Winter Olympics.
 Los Angeles and San Francisco were in the race for the United States Olympic Committee nomination to host the 2016 Summer Olympics, but eventually lost to Chicago.
 Los Angeles will host the Olympic Games for a third time in 2028.

 Besides the Olympics, California has also hosted several major international soccer events: